ZenithVal/OSCLeash/README.md

 <!-- Why you looking at the raw readme, this is horrid to read. -->

 # Download & Setup
-Download the latest OSCLeash executable [from releases](https://github.com/ZenithVal/OSCLeash/releases) <br>
+Download and extract the latest OSCLeash zip [from releases](https://github.com/ZenithVal/OSCLeash/releases). <br>
 __This app does not provide a model for a Leash at this time.__ <Br>

 <details><summary>Setup Steps (Click the Arrow!)</summary>